 Bring extra hydration

 Staying hydrated at Oktoberfest is soooooo important.
-During my whole Oktoberfest trip I’m steady drinking water with extra electrolytes.
+During my whole Oktoberfest trip I’m steady drinking water with added electrolytes.
 I always pack a whole bag of the Liquid IV packets and add those to any water I drink.
 They come in a bunch of flavors (açai is my favorite) and I consider them a must-have for Oktoberfest.

 Other drinks outside the beer tents